 Although you may think washing machines would be less dangerous than other appliances, they can be hazardous even with proper care and use.

-According to a 2016 study by the consumer watchdog Which?, around 17.3% of fires from faulty household appliances were caused by washing machines.
 Many modern washing machines will have safety at the forefront of their design, but that doesn’t mean the risk of a fire starting isn’t always there.

 So, it would seem that the answer to the question “Can Washing Machines Set on Fire?” would be a definite ‘Yes.’
 However, the answer is not as black and white as this, and there are several reasons why a machine can go on fire.